Williame33445/physics-projects/README.md

 - classical scattering
 - look at Kopmann theorm for Helium, should be able to get hydrogen specra as well
 - look at Generalized X-Ray Scattering Factors ROBERT F. STEWART
 - using Hartree-Fock approximation to calculate cross-sections due to molecules (Born approx)
-- fix 1s integrals